OMR-Research/Smashcima/docs/04_affine-objects-and-rendering.md

 ### Understanding transforms

-The affine space's transform is fomally defined as a `2x3` matrix that maps from the child's coordinate system into the parent's coordinate system.
+The affine space's transform is formally defined as a `2x3` matrix that maps from the child's coordinate system into the parent's coordinate system.

-Another words, with the parent-child setup from above, with the root space and a child space placed at `(10, 20)`, if we take a point at `(-1, 0)` in the child space, and apply the child's transform to it, we will get `(9, 20)`, which is the point's coordinates in the root space:
+In other words, with the parent-child setup from above, with the root space and a child space placed at `(10, 20)`, if we take a point at `(-1, 0)` in the child space, and apply the child's transform to it, we will get `(9, 20)`, which is the point's coordinates in the root space:

 ```py
 point_in_child_coords = sc.Point(-1, 0)